KennethChao/academic-kickstart/content/project/projects_PhD_MultiContactSimulation/index.md

 +++
-title = "PhD project, Bipedal walking on various terrains towards to human-like motions" date = 2018-11-05T15:09:22-06:00 draft = false
+title = "PhD project, Walking with foot rolling motion on various terrains" date = 2018-11-05T15:09:22-06:00 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Optimal Control"]
+tags = ["Optimal Control", "Experiment"]

 # Project summary to display on homepage.
-summary = "The recent work of walking motion generation on various terrains (stairs and slopes) using hybrid trajectory optimization."
+summary = "By genealizing the contact constraints, we extended HZD gait optimization to generate walking motion on flat ground, stairs and slopes."

 # Slides (optional).
 #   Associate this page with Markdown slides.